Do the Tinsels

 He sneers, but it’s clear he’s conflicted within.

-And, you know, I’m okay with this sour-sweet sinner:
+And, hey, I’m okay with this sour-sweet sinner:

 Clinging to mean … tempted by Christmas dinner.